FTC Guidelines for Influencer Marketing

 Since most of these are self-explanatory, we will focus on the first point.
 If you need someone to explain why you can’t legally lie about using products or how they work, the FTC is the least of your worries.
 But the idea of a material connection can be complicated, so let’s explore it.

-What does disclosing your “material connection” mean in your content?
+In FTC influencer marketing guidelines, what does disclosing your “material connection” mean in your content?

 The FTC regulations require that influencers disclose their “material connection conspicuously.”
 Think of a material connection as the reason or motivation behind posting about a brand’s products or services in the first place.
 Did you just feel like posting about this brand’s products because you bought and liked it?
 Or do you have some connection or something else to gain by posting?